apache/incubator-nlpcraft/nlpcraft/src/main/scala/org/apache/nlpcraft/examples/README.md

 [![Gitter](https://badges.gitter.im/apache-nlpcraft/community.svg)](https://gitter.im/apache-nlpcraft/community)

 ### Examples
-This folder contains Java and Scala examples of NLPCraft data models.
+This folder contains Java, Groovy, Kotlin and Scala examples of NLPCraft data models.
 Each example is fully contained in its own sub-package.
-Every example provides data model implementation, and Junit 5-based unit test to easily run from IDE.

 Here's an example of the files for `time` example:
 <pre>